rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 !!! warning "rSTP has the potential to disrupt traffic if not configured correctly"

     During our initial configuration and testing of VLT we experienced some traffic flow issues that we later learned was due to the spanning-tree protocol.
 Whenever the primary VLT peer reloaded or was the subject of a simulated power failure, we lost client connectivity via our access switch for 30 seconds and our cluster's networking was disrupted.
-You can find a detailed explanation of this in my notes on [9/3/2024](../../../notes/2024.md#t-09032024).
 See also, "[RSTP and VLT](./os9-other.md#rstp-and-vlt)".

     What it boils down to is either configuring EdgePorts or disabling spanning-tree once the VLT configuration is complete.